-Remote registration is available from Monday to Saturday.
-We are operating a limited service on Saturdays.
+Remote registration is available from Monday to Friday.

-From Monday 29th June 2020, in line with the Scottish Government framework - phase 2 update, we will be registering births again at our registration office at Burgh Buildings.
+From Monday 29 June 2020, in line with the Scottish Government framework - phase 2 update, we are registering births again at our registration office at Old Burgh Buildings in Newmarket Street.
 Given the backlog caused by the pandemic, this will be done on a phased basis depending on the date of birth of your child.
-Please note that the normal 21-day timeframe for in-person registration of births is currently suspended
+Please note that the normal 21-day timeframe for in-person registration of births is currently suspended.

-We are now asking parents of babies born on or before 31 May 2020 to contact our office to start the registration process.
-We will update this page and social media when appointments will be available for babies born after 31 May 2020.
+We are now asking parents of babies born on or before 31 August 2020 to call our office to start the registration process.
+We will update this page and social media when appointments will be available for babies born after 31 August 2020.
 Thank you for your patience whilst we resume this service.

 The birth registration procedure has changed to allow for minimal contact and to accommodate physical distancing.